fruitsaladchan/Bad-Apple-Terminal/README.md

 ## Notes
 - The terminal window should be large enough to display 180x70 characters
 - You can change the resilution by editing ./badapple.c & ./frame-extract.py and rerunning all the steps
-- You can delete the .png files in the frames directory after youve run the python converter
 - Make sure your terminal supports UTF-8 and Braille characters
-- The audio file (audio.wav) should be in the same directory as the player
-- If the video seems out of sync, try adjusting the initial delay in the code (currently set to 150ms)
+- If the video seems out of sync, try adjusting the initial delay in the code (currently set to 150ms) and recompiling

 ## Troubleshooting